 Patient recall time influences patient lifetime value a lot.
 It allows you to better budget marketing expenses.
 Additionally, it can help you predict capacity and future staffing needs.

 EHRs generally will not show you how many years a patient will stay with you.
-And, if you have been in business for less than ten years, you will not have reliable data within your EHR to go on.
+You can look at this now if you have been in business for less than ten years since you will not have reliable data within your EHR to go on.